zesty-co/terraform-kompass-compute/examples/all-in-one/README.md

 - Docker and GitHub Container Registry credentials stored in AWS Secrets Manager
 - An existing EKS cluster
 - A VPC with subnets
-- Zesty Kompass Infra installed in the EKS cluster
+- Zesty Kompass Insight installed in the EKS cluster

 ## Configuration